Professional learning – curriculum K–12

 Curriculum implementation professional learning

-Each cycle of professional learning will deepen participants’ understanding of syllabus content and high impact strategies and will be expanded to include additional new syllabuses as they are released.
+Each cycle of professional learning will deepen participants’ understanding of syllabus content and will be expanded to include additional new syllabuses as they are released.
 Where possible, participants are encouraged to attend multiple cycles as the professional learning is designed to strengthen practice over time.

 K–6 curriculum implementation professional learning